babafall/Phostock/README.md

 License
 ========
-You can publish modificated version of your applications (free or commercial), but you should reference to my sources.
+You can publish modificated version of this application (free or commercial), but you should reference to my sources.

 Phostock
 Copyright (C) 2012-2013 Roman Truba